(1) These requirements are in addition to the rule provisions generally applicable to Medicaid providers.

 (h) any 1 prism diopter or more change in lateral prism; or

-(i) the inability of the member to wear bifocals because of a diagnosed medical condition.
+(i) the inability of the recipient to wear bifocals because of a diagnosed medical condition.

-(6) A member may obtain replacement lenses only 365 days after the existing eyeglasses were dispensed if the lenses are unusable.
+(5) A recipient may obtain replacement lenses only 365 days after the existing eyeglasses were dispensed if the lenses are unusable.

 (a) The limits stated in (4) and (5) apply to contacts.